rhyslwells/Data-Archive/content/standardised/Grammar method.md

 ---
-aliases: []
+aliases:
 category:
 date modified: 27-07-2025
-tags: []
+tags:
+  - NLP
 ---
-can understand the Grammar as a method for acceptable sentences.
+Can understand the Grammar as a method for acceptable sentences.